CHRONIC PAIN CHAMPIONS

 • Due to their focus on rehabilitation instead of interventional, and therapeutic treatments and their time commitment, interdisciplinary programs can be challenging for people, especially those expecting a diagnosis, passive treatment, and/or a cure.

 • Interdisciplinary pain rehabilitation programs patterned like the program I attended at The Mayo Clinic are the gold standard of comprehensive care.
-One of the key attributes of the Mayo program was social modeling – seeing other people with similar pain experiences be successful in developing the skills they need to succeed.
+One key attribute of the Mayo program was social modeling—seeing other people with similar pain experiences develop the skills they need to succeed.
 Unfortunately, there’s limited availability and access to these types of programs.

 It was my family doctor and a local surgeon who recommended I attend the 3-week outpatient Mayo Clinic Pain Rehabilitation Center instead of going through another risky surgery to try to fix the pain.
 The program changed my life.